Nathon-dev/Visualisation_Excel_Plotly/README.md

 However, most people work with Excel and do not master python and don't know how to plot charts with plotly from code.

-Even if they do, it's always wasted time and lot of frustration to export data from Excel, open it with python and plot with an adequate visualisation solution.
+Even if they do, it's always wasted time and lot of frustration to export data from Excel, open it with python and plot with an adequate vizualisation solution.

 ## Objective of this tool:
 Drastically simplify the process, by allowing the user to open a Plotly Charth with one click from a selection of data in Excel